It's shocking awesome!

 a major player in some arcs, which led to Alchemax being created in Earth-616

 .
-Miguel is currently set for an ongoing series soon, and will take part in the upcoming Spider Verse Bat Family Crossover
+Miguel now has a new ongoing series, and will take part in the upcoming Spider-Verse Bat Family Crossover

 This series contains examples of: